opencv/opencv/modules/core/doc/operations_on_arrays.rst

         * **SVD::FULL_UV** When the matrix is not square, by default the algorithm produces  ``u``  and  ``vt``  matrices of sufficiently large size for the further  ``A``  reconstruction.
 If, however, the ``FULL_UV``  flag is specified, ``u``  and  ``vt``  are full-size square orthogonal matrices.

 The operator performs the singular value decomposition of the supplied matrix.
 The ``u``,``vt`` , and the vector of singular values ``w`` are stored in the structure.
 The same ``SVD`` structure can be reused many times with different matrices.
 Each time, if needed, the previous ``u``,``vt`` , and ``w`` are reclaimed and the new matrices are created, which is all handled by
-:func:`Mat::create` .
+:cpp:func:`Mat::create` .

 .. index:: SVD::solveZ

-.. _SVD::solveZ:

 SVD::solveZ
 -----------

-.. c:function:: static void SVD::solveZ( const Mat& A, Mat& x )
+.. cpp:function:: static void SVD::solveZ( InputArray A, OutputArray x )

     Solves an under-determined singular linear system.